Citizen Survey - Value for Tax Dollar

 Reviewing for Improvement

-67% of Sugar Land residents rated value received for city tax dollars as high or very high.
-That satisfaction number is significantly higher compared to 47% of residents across the U.S., and 51% of residents across the Southwest.
+Based on the November 2020 Citizen Satisfaction Survey, 70% of Sugar Land residents rated value received for tax dollars as high or very high.
+This satisfaction number is higher than the U.S. average of 37%.

 Question: "How satisfied are you with: Overall value that you receive for your local tax dollars and fees?"

 Percentage of respondents who rated the item 4 or 5 on a 5-point scale, where 5 was "very satisfied" and 1 was "very dissatisfied," excluding "don't know.”

 Performance better than or equal to the Citizen Survey’s United States average response to this question.
 The target is ≥38%.

 The ETC Institute, a full service call center for surveys, conducted the City's Citizen Survey in 2017, and so the target for this measure has its foundation in Citizen Survey data collected from the ETC Institute in the Southwest and the United States.
 The United States average is based on a survey the ETC Institute administered to over 4,000 randomly selected residents from all across the country, and the survey administered to over 300 residents living in Texas.